dotnet/orleans/Step-by-step-Tutorials/Declarative-Persistence.md

 In the case of our `Manager` class, the `_me` field is simply a cached value, something we don't even need to keep as a field in the first place, it can be created any time we need it, but since it's going to be a commonly used value, it's worth keeping it around in a transient field.

+## Automatic loading of state

+If a grain type has state, at activation time the state will be loaded from storage and then `OnActivateAsync` is called so you can be sure that the state is loaded when initializing your grain.
+This is the only case that Orleans calls `ReadStateAsync` automatically.
+If you want to write the state or read it in some other place, you should do it on your own.

+## Handling failures using persistence

+Generally speaking reading and writing a grain's state is a good mechanism to handle failures as well as serving its original intent.
+There is a possibility that your grain call fails in the middle of a method due to different reasons and you end up with a state which is half changed.
+In this case reading from storage can return your state to the last correct state.
+The "Let it crash" philosophy of Erlang works exactly like this so if a grain can not continue its job, it simply throws an exception and  deactivates itself to start from a clean state in the next call.
+You can avoid deactivation by reading state from storage and cleanup the grain yourself.

 ## Next